We are a nonprofit legal news website delivering reports in infographics.

 Subscript came from the recognition that legal resources were not accessible to the public.
 However, just putting legal resources on the web does not make them accessible.
 Making resources truly accessible means increasing the public's:

 Subscript’s publications connect with the American public’s renewed interest in politics.
 We publish one-page graphics on trending legal and political issues.
-Our graphics include links into our federal law database, which is aggregating in content week by week.
 Through easy-to-digest graphics with minimal text, we gradually introduce people to more complex layers of legal analysis.